 Dr. Janine Brophy-Dixon (PhD)

-Janine is an artist, art therapist, counsellor, educator and researcher and is currently teaching at the Australian College of Applied Psychology (ACAP).
+Janine is an artist, art therapist, counsellor, educator, and researcher and is currently teaching at the Australian College of Applied Psychology (ACAP).
 She completed a PhD at La Trobe University (Health Sciences), with an arts-based inquiry into experiences of mother and daughter separation and dislocation.
 Janine is interested in community arts and health and has created numerous art-based projects.
-Having worked for 25 years in several areas as an art therapist, Janine has a range of work experiences, particularly working with offenders, traumatized families and with those affected by drug and alcohol.
+Having worked for 25 years in several areas as an art therapist, Janine has a range of work experiences, particularly working with offenders, traumatized families and with those affected by drugs and alcohol.
 She has presented her research and projects both nationally and internationally.

 Dr. Janine Brophy-Dixon (PhD)

 To reserve a place in this course please download the form from the website or press